foo-software/react-feature-toggle/README.md

 ## Setup

-This library depends on an account with [Toggle Tools](https://www.toggle.tools/).
+This library depends on a [feature toggle account with Foo](https://www.foo.software).
 Follow the steps below to get started.

-1. Choose an account from the [plans page](https://www.toggle.tools/pricing) and register.
+1. Choose an account from the [plans page](https://www.foo.software/pricing) and register.
 2. Navigate to the account page and click on the API tab.
 Make note of the account ID.
 3. Create a feature toggle in the dashboard.
 If needed [follow the docs](https://www.foo.software/toggle-tools-how-to-create-a-feature-toggle/)!
 4. Navigate to the toggle detail page through the dashboard screen and make note of the "Environment API Name" and "Toggle API Name".